nrfconnect/sdk-nrf/doc/nrf/external_comp/bt_fast_pair.rst

 The Fast Pair GATT service uses a non-volatile memory to store the Fast Pair user data such as Account Keys and the Personalized Name.
 This data can be cleared by calling the :c:func:`bt_fast_pair_factory_reset` function.
+Calling the :c:func:`bt_fast_pair_factory_reset` function does not affect the Fast Pair subsystem's readiness.
+If the subsystem is enabled with the :c:func:`bt_fast_pair_enable` function, it stays enabled after calling the :c:func:`bt_fast_pair_factory_reset` function.
+The same applies for the Fast Pair subsystem disabled state.
 For details, see the :c:func:`bt_fast_pair_factory_reset` function documentation.

 .. _ug_bt_fast_pair_factory_reset_custom_user_reset_action: